 The key achievements of the project in the last year were:

 - 9.908 participants;

-- Regular maintenance and updating of the SSC application (to monitor the SSC activities);
+- Regular maintenance and updating of the SDLC application (to monitor the SDLC activities);

-- Maintenance and updating of the SSC web portal (to connect the SSC providers, to post materials, etc.)
+- Maintenance and updating of the SDLC web portal (to connect the SDLC providers, to post materials, etc.)

 Read more in Guidelines for implementing adult education guidance as a public Service and the report Recommendations for updating the SDLC model and the Learning Exchange (LE) model.

 Green Quality LogoLifelong Learning WeeksLifelong learning of adults for sustainable development and digital breakthrough (2021–2023)Evaluation of the programme Comprehensive support for businesses to encourage active aging of the work forceStudy CirclesQuality counsellorsProfessional Support in the Field of Adult EducationSelf-Directed Learning CentresAdult Education Guidance CentresDevelopment of Approaches to Adult Education Trainings and SeminarsProject Learning for Young AdultsOffering Quality Education to AdultsElementary School for AdultsImplementation and Monitoring of Adult Education Training ProgrammesEducation for Sustainable DevelopmentExpert External Evaluation